ElijahCuff/HW-374/README.md

 These small devices are known by many FAKE names on the internet, mostly using the name Arduino ATmega32u4 & Arduino Beetle Board.
 After opening up the device, it is not a Arduino at all - it is a cheap Chinese clone.

-However in this case - the clone is actually SMALLER & MORE ROBUST than the Devices it is Pretending to be, the board is actually marked as HW-374, so this is what I'll refer to it as.
+However in this case - the clone is actually SMALLER & MORE ROBUST than the Devices it is Pretending to be, the board is  marked as HW-374, so this is what I'll refer to it as.

 ### PROJECT